-The Institute for Justice Reform and Innovation serves as a center for research and training on topics including implicit bias, sentencing reform, and improving trial procedures.
+The Institute for Justice Reform & Innovation serves as a center for research and training on topics including implicit bias, sentencing reform, and improving trial procedures.

 Drake University Law School’s Institute for Justice Reform & Innovation (IJRI) is dedicated to enhancing and modernizing both civil and criminal justice to better serve and meet the needs of 21st century justice in America.
 Through scholarship, empirical research, education, training, and policy advocacy, the IJRI works to enhance efficiency, fairness, accountability, and trust in our justice systems.